 When using public transportation, be aware of your surroundings and keep your belongings secure.
 Avoid displaying large amounts of cash or expensive jewelry.

 If you plan to rent a car, be sure to obtain an international driver’s license and familiarize yourself with local traffic laws.
-(See Also: Is It Safe To Visit Grandparents During Covid 19? – A Guide)
+(See Also: Is United Kingdom Safe to Visit?
+A Traveler’s Guide)

 Staying Safe While Traveling